Undercover (1943 film)

 Undercover is a 1943 British war film produced by Ealing Studios, originally titled Chetnik.
 It was filmed in Wales and released on 27 July 1943.
 Its subject is a guerrilla movement in German-occupied Yugoslavia, loosely based on Draza Mihailovich's Chetnik resistance movement.

 The film was produced by Michael Balcon and directed by Sergei Nolbandov.
-It stars John Clements, Mary Morris, and Stephen Murray, with Michael Wilding and 15-year-old Stanley Baker.
+It stars John Clements, Mary Morris, and Stephen Murray, with Michael Wilding and 15-year-old Stanley Baker (in his film debut).

 The film was released in the United States in 1944 by Columbia Pictures under the title Underground Guerrillas.
 It is similar to the 20th Century Fox wartime film Chetniks!
 The Fighting Guerrillas (1943), made in the U.S.

 Background

 The film is based on the Yugoslav resistance movement under the command of General Draza Mihailovich.
 But politics overtook the situation because Mihailovich and the Royalists were about to be abandoned by the British government – as parts of the Chetnik movement co-operated with the Nazis – in favour of the Communist and Stalinist leader Josip Broz Tito.
 Speaking in Parliament on 22 February 1944, the Prime Minister, Winston Churchill, said: "General Mihailovic, I much regret to say, drifted gradually into a position where his commanders made accommodations with Italian and German troops…" The screenplay, by John Dighton and Monja Danischewsky, was accordingly amended, and the film was re-edited.
 It ended up as a black and white war film, 80 minutes in length.